 Front brake lines

 This is a job I’ve been putting off for a while because 308 brake lines are usually a bit of a nightmare.
+Maybe I should have looked at taking the 308 into a shop similar to pickering auto Arvada locations or others and allowed someone else to find a solution.

 The 308’s flexible lines run from small S-shape hard lines at the calipers to a coupling on the chassis close to the upper shock mount.
 At both ends the flared hard line has a threaded inverted sleeve that screws into the coupling of the flexible line, with a lock nut that screws over the top sleeve.